 My name is Matt, I’m the guy behind Pickleball Portal.
-My love of racket sports started at a very young age.
+My love for racket sports started at a very young age.
 I grew up in a small Midwestern town, the youngest of six brothers!
-To keep us occupied (and I suppose to keep us from constantly fighting) my dad outfitted the basement with some classic table games (foosball, a pool table…and ping pong).
+To keep us occupied (and I suppose to keep us from constantly fighting) my dad outfitted the basement with some classic table games (foosball, a pool table… and ping pong).

 I loved hanging out down there, especially in the winter and have great memories of playing ping pong for hours with my older brothers.
 I can still remember the fake wood paneling and thick green shag rug.